-Including professional quality photos has proven to drastically increase the sale price of a property.
-If you love the look of a product that your interested in, especially a family home, then it is fair to say that you would pay more for it.
+Including professional-quality photos has proven to drastically increase the sale price of a property.
+If you love the look of a product that you're interested in, especially a family home, then it is fair to say that you would pay more for it.

 GRAB BUYER ATTENTION - YES

 How can you be assured of grabbing their attention from the hundreds of prospective properties they see?
 How can you get them interested enough to take the next step and make an inquiry?
 Use Digital 1 photography for your real estate photos and professional marketing

 THE FIRST IMPRESSION IS A LASTING IMPRESSION - YES

 Internet leads account for the majority of sales in today's market place.
 Will the home your selling stand out from the crowd or just be lost amongst the many available.
 Buyers have pages of homes for sale to look at.
 Make sure your property looks great at first glance.